 While exotic destinations are always enticing, there’s something to be said for the ease of a summer getaway in the United States.
 Luckily, staying close to home (relatively speaking) doesn’t have to mean sacrificing, well, anything.
 Our great nation has a plethora of picturesque coastal locales.
 When it comes to charm, history, and seaside fun, you can’t beat New England.

-From Mystic to Newport, these classic beach towns make a glorious day trip or romantic weekend getaway.
+From Mystic to Newport, these classic New England coastal towns make a glorious day trip or romantic weekend getaway.
 Ready to plan your trip?

 Oak Bluffs, Martha’s Vineyard